 A ghost mentioned Roanoke, foreshadowing Season 6’s storyline.

 I can’t tell you the ending of Episode 11.
 You will definitely need to see for yourself.

 Negative: Shaky Cam returns yet again.
-This ain’t Cloverfield y’all!
+This isn’t Cloverfield y’all!

 Episode 12: Afterbirth

 Positive: Episode 12’s title is obviously named after a post-birth scene.

 Season Finale ties up loose ends, until Season 8 revisits the house.

 Without giving too much away The Harmon Family have a bittersweet ending.